ejurasek00/Hashing_LLM_Debiasing/README.md

 **Code:** The code in Python serves as a tool to compare the actual results of LLMs and the results LLMs should ideally find (called gold).
 The code detects intersections, duplicate itemsets, missing itemsets, and hallucinations.

 ### Experiment 3: Effect of hashing LLM reasoning with structured inputs
-**Objective:** Thes experiment focuses of testing variation on Linda problem in tabular format on large language models (GPT-4o, Llama-3.1 70B, Llama-3.1 405B and Mixtral-large-2).
+**Objective:** This experiment focuses on testing variation on Linda problem in tabular format on large language models (GPT-4o, Llama-3.1 70B, Llama-3.1 405B and Mixtral-large-2).
 The hashing method is then applied on the prompt.

 **Data:** The folder `Experiment_3_Effect_of_hashing_LLM_reasoning_with_structured_inputs` contains PDFs and TXT files with results of each tested model for hashed and non hashed variant.
 Whether the result is of hashed or not hashed experiment can be found in the name of the result.

+### Experiment 4: Chain of thought models as alternative approach to rhe hashing strategy
+**Objective:** In experiment 4 we replicated the previous three experiments on the chain of thought models to then compare the results to the non-CoT counterparts of the models and to compare this approach to the proposed hashing method.

+**Data:** The folder `Experiment_4_CoT` and its sub-folders contains PDFs and TXT files with results of each tested model.
+Additionaly, you can find a python code there used for testing the models.

 ## Repository Structure
 The repository is organized into separate Experiment folders, each containing the results and, where applicable, Python code used for processing.
 The structure is as follows: